 Whenever I travel to Italy for a long weekend, I always tend to keep my budget on the low side, while not refusing myself all the things that bring joy to life.

-I won’t take the plane ticket into account, because I am always traveling from withing Europe and price tickets can be sometimes very low.
+I won’t take the plane ticket into account, because I am always traveling from within Europe and the price of tickets can be sometimes very low.
 Especially from Romania to Italy.

 That being said, a meal in the Cinque Terre set us back somewhere around 30 EUR per person for a dinner and a little below that for a lunch.